Lye: Food preparation

-Lyes are used to cure many types of food, including olives (making them less bitter), canned mandarin oranges, lye rolls, century eggs, pretzels, candied pumpkins, and bagels.
+Lyes are used to cure many types of food, including olives and cocoa (making them less bitter), canned mandarin oranges, lye rolls, century eggs, pretzels, candied pumpkins, and bagels.

 Lye is the curing agent and namesake of the traditional Nordic lutefisk, a type of preserved fish.
 They are also used as a tenderizer in the crust of baked Cantonese moon cakes, in "zongzi" (glutinous rice dumplings wrapped in bamboo leaves), in chewy southern Chinese noodles popular in Hong Kong and southern China, and in Japanese ramen noodles.
 In the Philippines, lye is used in the making of kutsinta, a type of rice cake, and pitsi-pitsî.
 In Assam, extensive use is made of a type of lye called khar in Assamese and karwi in Boro, which is obtained from the ashes of banana stems, roots, and skins.
 It is used in cooking, curing, as medicine, and as a substitute for soap.
 Lye made out of wood ashes is also used in the nixtamalization process of hominy corn by the tribes of the Eastern Woodlands in North America.
+Chocolate was first dutched using lye as a way to alkalize the cacao bean.

 In the United States, food-grade lye must meet the requirements outlined in the Food Chemicals Codex, as prescribed by the Food and Drug Administration.
 Lower grades of lye that are unsuitable for use in food preparation are commonly used as drain cleaners and oven cleaners.

-Soap
+Soap making

 Both sodium hydroxide and potassium hydroxide are used in making soap.
 Potassium hydroxide soaps are softer and more easily dissolved in water than sodium hydroxide soaps.
 Sodium hydroxide and potassium hydroxide are not interchangeable in either the proportions required or the properties produced in making soaps.

 "Hot process" soap making also uses lye as the main ingredient.
 Lye is added to water, cooled for a few minutes and then added to oils and butters.
 The mixture is then cooked over a period of time (1–2 hours), typically in a slow cooker, and then placed into a mold.